chinamike65/hugo-tuolesi/content/book3/book3en.md

 People are bound to die in whatever continent they are born in, and death cannot be avoided no matter they are born.

-Therefore, it is said in Jifa Jujing:
+Therefore, it is said in Collection of Sayings:

+>
-There is no place where death can be avoided,
+>There is no place where death can be avoided,
+>

-There is nothing in the sky, nothing in the sea, and nothing in the forest.
+>There is nowhere in the sky, nowhere in the sea, and nowhere in the forest.
+>

 If you are born in the sea, you will surely die, if you are born in the sky, you will surely die.
-There is no way to avoid death no matter you are born, and there is no place where you can escape death.
+There is no way to avoid death no matter where you are born, and there is no place where you can escape death.

-(2) There is no era where death can be avoided.
+##### (2) There is no era where death can be avoided.
 Being born in any age will lead to death.

 Do not kill, do not steal, do not commit adultery, do not tell lies, these are called the four fundamental precepts.

-The era when the four fundamental precepts are violated is called the age of consummation.
+The era when the four fundamental precepts are violated is called the age of degeneration.

-Since ancient times, the Age of Consummation has lasted for a long, long time.
+Since ancient times, the Age of Degeneration has lasted for a long, long time.
 With the growth of human greed, hatred, and delusion, some people have become greedy for food and drink, and there is a phenomenon of stealing.
 When they violate the precept of "not stealing", human beings enter The three-point era has entered; human beings have continued to develop, and adultery has appeared again, breaking the precept of "not committing adultery", and entering the era of two-pointing; then there is the phenomenon of murder, and the precept of "not killing living beings" has been violated.

 Now, the four fundamental precepts have all been broken, which is called the era of conflict in Buddhism.

-Life will end in the Age of Consummation, but lifespan will be a little longer.
+Life will end in the Age of Degeneration, but lifespan will be a little longer.

 If you are born in a three-point era or a two-point era, you will die.